shikaan/shikaan.github.io/content/blog/cache-writing/index.md

 Until next time!

----
-<a id="note1" href="#note1ref">1</a>.
-It's worth mentioning that users usually tolerate writing latency way better than reading latency.
+[^1]: It's worth mentioning that users usually tolerate writing latency way better than reading latency.
 Unfortunately I can't remember where I got this data from, so I cannot show real metrics of this.
 Take this with a grain of salt.

-<a id="note2" href="#note2ref">2</a>.
-These issues are all related to what is generally named "Eventual Consistency" and this is the reason why I used the word "eventually" in the last step of the action life cycle.
+[^2]: These issues are all related to what is generally named "Eventual Consistency" and this is the reason why I used the word "eventually" in the last step of the action life cycle.
 The topic is big enough to deserve an article on its own, but you really want to get a grasp of what's going on [check this out](https://www.youtube.com/watch?v=6R1WhWkh6pg).